Reports: Rapper XXXTentacion shot in South Florida

-Rapper XXXTentacion was shot in Deerfield Beach, Florida, Monday, according to reports.
+Rapper XXXTentacion was shot and later died in Deerfield Beach, Florida, Monday, according to reports.

 TMZ first reported the 20-year-old, whose real name is Jahseh Onfroy, was unresponsive and, according to a witness, did not appear to have a pulse.
 The celebrity gossip site reported that died shortly after, according to the Broward Sheriff's Office.
 He was pronounced dead at 5:40 p.m.